Ivan Wilzig: Music career

-Television & film
+Television and film

 Reality TV

 During the first season of Who Wants to be a Superhero? in 2006, Ivan attempted to audition with the producers as Peaceman, but he was too late to be included.
 He was encouraged to audition for the next season.
 His Peaceman character made the cut for Season Two, but as a precondition, the SyFy channel owned by NBC, was to obtain the trademarks to contestant characters.
 Ivan refused to give up the trademark to Peaceman, and attempted to create a new character Mitzvah Man, but the name had already been trademarked.
 Mr. Mitzvah, however, was not trademarked, and he took on the identity of Mr. Mitzvah for the show.
 He was, however, eliminated after the 3rd episode by Stan Lee.

 Other

 Ivan has appeared on numerous lifestyle and reality television shows since 2000.
 He was on the Travel Channel's Manhattan on the Beach in 2000, the WE show Single in the Hamptons in 2002.
 VH1's Hopelessly Rich (Hopelessly Rich) in 2003, VH1's (The Fabulous Life of the Hamptons). in 2007.
 In 2012, Wilzig appeared on "The Crazy Hamptons Blowout," Episode 5 of Bravo's Chef Roble and Co., which aired January 1, 2012.
 Most recently, Sir Ivan made his first 3D TV appeared on 3Net's Super Heroes show, which first aired on February 10, 2013.

-He appeared on the German TV channel ProSieben right after the September 11, 2001 terrorist attacks, where he discussed his single, "Imagine".
+He appeared on the German television channel ProSieben right after the September 11, 2001 terrorist attacks, where he discussed his single, "Imagine".
 In early 2004, this time as part of the series So lebt ein Milliardaer!
 Lifestyle of a Billionaire, he appeared as Peaceman next to supermodel Naomi Campbell, DJ Paul Oakenfold and tennis player Venus Williams.
 In 2006, ProSieben featured him in Die Maedchen und der Milliardaer (The Girls and the Billionaire).
 In the late 1990s Ivan and Alan Wilzig built a 15000 sqft medieval-style castle in Water Mill, in the Hamptons, on Long Island, New York, commonly referred to now as "Sir Ivan's Castle".